 The industry restructuring has considerably changed the system control paradigm [9].
 A key aspect of this change has been the creation of the Independent System Operator (ISO) and the electricity markets.
 Most of the EMS functions remain with the ISO, although some go under the name of ancillary services.
 These include network model building, security assessment, and AGC.
 An additional function given to the ISO is congestion management.
-One very important function that required modification was the dispatch function, which has grown into what has become known as the Energy Trading System (ETS).
-Figure 3 provides a conceptual illustration of the functional relationship between the ISO and the ETS and various features essential to accommodating this relationship.
-Figures 4 and 5 provide alternative views.
+One very important function that required modification was the energy trading function.
+Figure 3 provides a conceptual illustration of the functional relationship between the ISO and the trading function and various features essential to accommodating this relationship.
+Figures 4, 5, and 6 provide alternative views.

-Typically, the electricity market has responsibility for most of the ETS functions.
-There are generally two ETS functions: dispatch and transaction coordination.
-The significant difference between the traditional EDC and the new ETS dispatch function is generator cost-curves are not made available.
+Typically, the electricity market has responsibility for most of the trading functions.
+There are generally two trading functions: dispatch and transaction coordination.
+A significant difference between the traditional EDC and the new dispatch function is generator cost-curves are not made available.
 Rather, each generator owner sends offers to the electricity market on a periodic basis (hourly and/or daily).
 These bids minimally contain MW quantity and price.
 Buyers also submit bids to the electricity market, and then the electricity market conducts periodic actions resulting in identification of generation dispatch and purchase price.
 The functions used to perform this identification are the security-constrained unit commitment (SCUC) for the day-ahead market and the security-constrained optimal power flow (SCOPF) for the real-time or balancing market.

-The second ETS function is transaction coordination.
+The second trading function is transaction coordination.
 A transaction is generally between two parties and therefore requires a bilateral contract.
 Such contracts must specify minimally quantity and price, sending and receiving nodes, and initiation time and duration as well.
-The ETS must have the capability of ensuring that requested transactions are in fact feasible and for identifying the price the parties will pay for obtaining the transmission service if the transaction is in fact feasible.
-The most important issue regarding transaction feasibility is the transmission capability, i.e., whether there is sufficient "room" for accommodating the transaction above what is already dedicated for other uses.
-Thus, transaction coordination requires the ability to compute available transmission capability (ATC).
-ATC is defined as a measure of the transfer capability, over and above already committed uses.
+The system must have the capability of ensuring that requested transactions are in fact feasible and for identifying the price the parties will pay for obtaining the transmission service if the transaction is in fact feasible.
+The most important issue regarding transaction feasibility is the transmission capability, i.e., whether there is sufficient "room" for accommodating the transaction above what is already dedicated for other Thus, transaction coordination requires the ability to compute uses. available transmission capability (ATC).
+ATC is defined as a measure of the transfer capability, or available room in the physical transmission network, for transfers of power for further commercial activity, over and above already committed uses.